 If you are not selected as a Merit Award recipient for the semester you wish to begin, there are effectively no other scholarships available from the University at this time.
 Merit Awards are available only to new Master's students.

 For more information about other forms of financial aid visit the Office of Financial Aid website.

 Simply check the "Yes" box on item 24 of the Graduate Application Form and you will automatically be eligible for any type of Merit Award you qualify for.

-In the past four years, 2-3 students per year in the MA and MIP Programs have received Merit Awards.
+In the past four years, up to 4 students per year in the MA Program have received Merit Awards.
 The primary criterion for Merit Award selection is a candidate's academic accomplishments.
 These awards are highly competitive.

-A full Merit Award usually covers tuition of up to nine credit hours and pays a stipend.
+A full Merit Award usually covers tuition of up to twelve credit hours per academic year and pays a total of $9,000 stipend per academic year.
 At the same time, a full Merit Award is not sufficient to cover all of a student's expenses.
 Therefore, you will need supplemental resources to pay for books, food, housing, travel, and other incidental expenses.

 In these programs. you can prepare to teach adults in higher education, in professional settings, in adult education and adult literacy instruction environments typically oriented toward recent refugees and immigrants, and to children in ESL and EFL contexts.
 However, our TESOL programs do not provide certification to teach in K-12 settings in the U.S.